Digital divide: Skills and digital literacy

 Research from 2001 showed that the digital divide is more than just an access issue and cannot be alleviated merely by providing the necessary equipment.
 There are at least three factors at play: information accessibility, information utilization, and information receptiveness.
 More than just accessibility, the digital divide consists of society's lack of knowledge on how to make use of the information and communication tools once they exist within a community.
 Information professionals have the ability to help bridge the gap by providing reference and information services to help individuals learn and utilize the technologies to which they do have access, regardless of the economic status of the individual seeking help.
+Grant programs provide funding for ongoing training of these professionals to enable the development of digital literacy programming in rural communities.
+This can range from practical use of devices and applications, to developing skills for information discernment to identify and avoid inaccurate and disinformation.

 Location

 One can connect to the internet in a variety of locations, such as homes, offices, schools, libraries, public spaces, and Internet cafes.
 Levels of connectivity often vary between rural, suburban, and urban areas.

 In 2017, the Wireless Broadband Alliance published the white paper The Urban Unconnected, which highlighted that in the eight countries with the world's highest GNP about 1.75 billion people had no internet connection, and one third of them lived in the major urban centers.
-Delhi (5.3 millions, 9% of the total population), São Paulo (4.3 millions, 36%), New York (1.6 mln, 19%), and Moscow (2.1 mln, 17%) registered the highest percentages of citizens who had no internet access of any type.
+Delhi (5.3 million, 9% of the total population), São Paulo (4.3 million, 36%), New York (1.6 million, 19%), and Moscow (2.1 million, 17%) registered the highest percentages of citizens who had no internet access of any type.

-“As of 2023, 67% of the global population uses the Internet, leaving 2.6 billion people offline, primarily in least developed countries and rural areas.”
+"As of 2023, 67% of the global population uses the Internet, leaving 2.6 billion people offline, primarily in least developed countries and rural areas."
 Also, the governments of different countries have different policies about privacy, data governance, speech freedoms and many other factors.
 Government restrictions make it challenging for technology companies to provide services in certain countries.
 This disproportionately impacts the different regions of the world; Europe has the highest percentage of the population online while Africa has the lowest.
-From 2010 to 2014 Europe went from 67% to 75% and in the same time span Africa went from 10% to 19%.“Internet penetration in 2023 ranges from 89% in Europe to 37% in Africa, highlighting persistent global disparities .”
+From 2010 to 2014, Europe went from 67% to 75% and in the same time span Africa went from 10% to 19%.
+"Internet penetration in 2023 ranges from 89% in Europe to 37% in Africa, highlighting persistent global disparities."